-For most people, these patterns, or telangiectases, neither cause any damage to overall health and nor require treatment.
-The widened vessels becomes weaker, causing bleeding and the eventual appearance of telangiectases.
+For most people, telangiectasias neither cause any damage to overall health nor require treatment.

-However, they can sometimes signify a more severe medical condition and may warrant closer inspection.
+However, they can sometimes indicate a more severe medical condition and may warrant closer inspection.

-In this article, we look at the causes, symptoms, diagnosis, and treatment of this condition, as well as the outlook.
+This article looks at the causes, symptoms, diagnosis, and treatment of telangiectasia, as well as the outlook.

-Telangiectases often occur in fair-skinned individuals with long-term sun damage.
-They can occur anywhere on the body but are most noticeable on the skin, some visible mucous membranes, and the whites of the eyes.
+Telangiectasias can occur anywhere on the body but are most noticeable on the skin, the mucous membranes, and the whites of the eyes.

 - sun and wind exposure